Sakura-class destroyer

 The Sakura-class destroyers (桜型駆逐艦, Sakuragata kuchikukan) was a class of two destroyers of the Imperial Japanese Navy.

 Background

-Although unable to obtain funding in fiscal year 1907 for additional Umikaze-class destroyers, which were expensive due to their large size and imported turbine engines, the Imperial Japanese Navy was also unwilling to purchase three additional Kamikaze-class destroyers as recommended by the government.
+Although unable to obtain funding in fiscal year 1907 for additional Umikaze-class destroyers, which were expensive due to their large size and imported steam turbines, the Imperial Japanese Navy was also unwilling to purchase three additional Kamikaze-class destroyers as recommended by the government.
 In a compromise, the Navy agreed to purchase two medium size ships instead.

 Both were designed and built at the Maizuru Naval Arsenal in Japan.

 Design

 The Sakura-class ships were half the displacement of the previous Umikaze class but with the same basic hull design.
 Externally, the design went from four to three smokestacks, which was a first for the Japanese Navy; however, internally the troublesome heavy fuel oil-fired Parsons steam turbine engines of the Umikaze class were replaced by standard coal-fired triple expansion steam engines, which gave better reliability and fuel consumption.
 The lower rated power of 9,500 shp gave the vessels a maximum speed of 30 kn, however, better fuel consumption equated to longer range, which was what the Imperial Japanese Navy needed.

 Armament was similar to that of the Umikaze class, with one QF 4.7 inch Gun Mk I - IV, mounted on the forecastle deck forward of the bridge, and four 3 in QF 12 pounder 12 cwt naval guns, mounted one on either side and two towards the stern of the ship, with two twin 450-mm torpedoes launchers.